dhoat30/inspiry1.3/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 4.6 =
+* Fixed - AJAX search results was not scrolling on search form scroll.
+* Fixed - Stopwords was not excluding from search.
+* Fixed - Menu search icon accessibility issue.
+* Updated - Freemius SDK to 2.4.2

+= 4.5.11 =
+* Fixed - Empty button accessibility issue.

 = 4.5.10 =
 * Fixed - Gutenberg editor issue "Update failed.
 The response is not a valid JSON response."